vprusso/toqito/docs/getting_started.rst

 Testing
 ^^^^^^^

-The :code:`pytest` module is used for testing.
-In order to run and :code:`pytest`, you will need to ensure it is installed on your machine.
-Consult the `pytest <https://docs.pytest.org/en/latest/>`_ website for more information.
+The :code:`pytest` module is used for testing and :code:`pytest-cov` is used to generate coverage reports.
+In order to run and :code:`pytest`, you will need to ensure it is installed on your machine along with :code:`pytest-cov`.
+Consult the `pytest <https://docs.pytest.org/en/latest/>`_ and `pytest-cov <https://pytest-cov.readthedocs.io/en/latest/>`_ websites for more information.
 To run the suite of tests for :code:`toqito`, run the following command in the root directory of this project:

 .. code-block:: bash